What are green streets and why are they important?

 How much time will it take me?

-As a Green Street Steward, you can spend as much time as you want caring for your facility.
+As a Green Street Steward, you can spend as much time as you want caring for your green street.
 We know you're busy and appreciate any time you can provide.
-One of the most important times to check on a green street is before, during, or after a storm event when heavy rains can cause trash and debris to collect around curb openings and drains, preventing stormwater from entering the facility.
-If you have only a few minutes to spare, you can help ensure the facility functions by removing any trash, debris, and leaves from curb openings and overflow drains.
+One of the most important times to check on a green street is before, during, or after a storm event when heavy rains can cause trash and debris to collect around curb openings and drains, preventing stormwater from entering the green street.
+If you have only a few minutes to spare, you can help ensure the green street functions by removing any trash, debris, and leaves from curb openings and overflow drains.

 Can I remove weeds from my green street?